anantnaw/Reinforcement_Learning/Navigation/report.md

 ## Overview

-This report summarizes the technical implementation of my solution to the Navigation Project ( for the banana collector environment) from Udacity Deep Reinforcement Learning Nanodegree.
+This report summarizes the technical implementation of my solution to the Navigation Project ( for the banana collector environment) implemented using deep reinforcement learning.

 My approach had two iterations, in which each subequent approach enhances the previous one as follows: